New Arizona Education Law Allows Alternative Paths to Teacher Certification

 Arizona Gov. Doug Ducey signed an education bill into law on May 2, Teacher Appreciation Day, which he requested from legislators earlier this year.
 The law allows for alternative paths to teacher certification amidst Arizona’s dire teacher shortage.

 Under the new law, American Board for the Certification of Teacher Excellence will be able to relaunch in Arizona and offer its online, affordable path to teacher certification.
-Enrollment for new candidates will begin July 1.
+Enrollment for new candidates will begin later this year.

 American Board focuses on recruiting qualified individuals who already live in communities suffering from the teacher shortage instead of hoping outsiders will move to rural areas and stay more than three years.